-The Parent Guarantor, which owns all of the issued equity interest in the Issuer, is a company listed on the Hong Kong Stock Exchange.
+Shui On Land, which owns all of the issued equity interest in Shui On Development, which in turn owns all of the issued equity interest in the Issuer, is a company listed on the Hong Kong Stock Exchange.
 There may be less publicly available information about companies listed in Hong Kong than is regularly made available by public companies in certain other jurisdictions.
-In addition, our financial statements are prepared and presented in accordance with IFRS, which differ in certain significant respects from generally accepted accounting principles or other accounting standards in other jurisdictions, which might be material to the financial information contained in this offering memorandum.
+In addition, our financial statements are prepared and presented in accordance with IFRS, which differ in certain significant respects from generally accepted accounting principles or other accounting standards in other jurisdictions, which might be material to the financial information contained in this Offering Memorandum.
 We have not prepared a reconciliation of our consolidated financial statements and related footnotes between IFRS and generally accepted accounting principles or other accounting standards in other jurisdictions.
 In making an investment decision, you must rely upon your own examination of us, the terms of the offering and our financial information.
-You should consult your own professional advisers for an understanding of the differences between IFRS and generally accepted accounting principles and other accounting standards in other jurisdictions and how those differences might affect the financial information contained in this offering memorandum.
+You should consult your own professional advisors for an understanding of the differences between IFRS and generally accepted accounting principles and other accounting standards in other jurisdictions and how those differences might affect the financial information contained in this Offering Memorandum.

-Certain facts, forecast and statistics are derived from publications not independently verified by us, the Initial Purchasers or our or their respective advisors.
+Certain facts, forecasts and statistics are derived from publications not independently verified by us, the Initial Purchasers or our or their respective advisors.

-Facts and other statistics in this offering memorandum relating to China's economy and the real estate industry are derived from publicly available sources.
-While we have taken reasonable care to ensure that the facts, forecast and statistics presented are accurately reproduced from such sources, they have not been independently verified by us, the Initial Purchasers or our or their respective advisors and, therefore, we make no representation as to the accuracy of such facts and statistics, which may not be consistent with other information compiled within or outside China.
+Facts and other statistics in this Offering Memorandum relating to China's economy and the real estate industry are derived from publicly available sources.
+While we have taken reasonable care to ensure that the facts, forecasts and statistics presented are accurately reproduced from such sources, they have not been independently verified by us, the Initial Purchasers or our or their respective advisors and, therefore, we make no representation as to the accuracy of such facts and statistics, which may not be consistent with other information compiled within or outside China.
 Due to possibly flawed or ineffective calculation and collection methods and other problems, the facts and statistics herein may be inaccurate or may not be comparable to facts and statistics produced for other economies and should not be unduly relied upon.
 Further, there can be no assurance that they are stated or compiled on the same basis or with the same degree of accuracy as may be the case elsewhere.
 In all cases, investors should give consideration as to how much weight or importance they should attach to or place on such facts, forecasts or statistics.

-The Notes will initially be held in book-entry form, and therefore you must rely on the procedures of the relevant clearing systems to exercise any rights and remedies.
+The Notes will initially be held in book-entry form, and therefore you must rely on the procedures of CDP to exercise any rights and remedies.